Finding the right ADHD career

 Solo

 Never good at following other people's orders, an appetite for risk, a love of "creating processes for other people to execute" perhaps running your own business or becoming an entrepreneur would suit.
 Adults with ADHD are six time more likely than usual to run their own business.
-The opportunities with AI and the internet are enormous and opportunity for creativity and passion.
+The opportunities for ADHD creatives with AI and the internet are enormous and opportunity for creativity and passion.

 With ADHD we are sensitive and picky about work.
 We are easily bored, hate routine, dislike politics and love original solutions.
 When we interview it is more important for us to see the office, meet our new colleagues, get a sense of admin and control.
 In the right jobs and careers people with ADHD are successful but in the wrong environment we collapse.
 Know yourself better, your strengths and weaknesses, what engages you and what doesn’t, what inspires and what irritates you.
 It certainly takes more effort to find a career that suits but it’s worth it.